khorne3/status-service/README.md

 ```

+## Live Tests

+You can run live tests against our development version [HERE](http://status-dev.cfapps.io/).
+Commits pushed to master will be deployed to this instance.

 # Contribute
 Please feel free to contribute to the project.
 All we ask is you follow our standards when developing against this project, visit the [contributing](CONTRIBUTING.md) page.